Trump proposes $100 billion in new tariffs on Chinese goods - Philly

 U.S. officials have sought to downplay the threat of a broader trade dispute, saying a negotiated outcome is still possible.
 But economists warn that the tit-for-tat moves bear the hallmarks of a classic trade rift that could escalate.
 And already, tensions between the world's two biggest economies have rattled global stock markets.

-U.S. Trade Representative Robert Lighthizer called China's moved "unjustified" and said Trump's proposal was an "appropriate response to China's recent threat of new tariffs."
+U.S. Trade Representative Robert Lighthizer called China's move "unjustified" and said Trump's proposal was an "appropriate response to China's recent threat of new tariffs."

 "Such measures would undoubtedly cause further harm to American workers, farmers, and businesses," he said in a statement.
 "Under these circumstances, the President is right to ask for additional appropriate action to obtain the elimination of the unfair acts, policies, and practices identified in USTR's report."